awsdocs/amazon-vpc-user-guide/doc_source/gwlb-route.md

 | 10\.0\.0\.0/16 | Local | Local |
 | 10\.0\.1\.0/24 | vpc\-endpoint\-id | Routes traffic destined for subnet 1 to the Gateway Load Balancer endpoint\. |

 There is an edge association with the gateway\.

 When you use the middlebox routing wizard, the following tags are associated with the route table:
 + A tag with a Key set to "Origin" and a Value set to "Middlebox wizard"\.
 + A tag with a Key set to "date\_created" and a Value set to the creation time, for example, "2021\-02\-18T22:25:49\.137Z "\.

-## Subnet 1 route table<a name="subnet1-route-table-table"></a>
+## Subnet A route table<a name="subnet1-route-table-table"></a>

-Subnet 1 route table has the following routes\.
+Subnet A route table has the following routes\.

 | Destination | Target | Purpose |